PICO RACEWAY

 Herald - Aldo Merusi - Courtesy of Rutland Historical Society

-Another field from opening day takes off in front of the stands which, in year one, did not have the protection of the cement wall yet.
-The middle car apparently won the heat.
+opening day takes off in front of the stands which, in year one, did not have

 I was not very old when Pico existed, but I can remember Al Romano's 303 car, nicknamed the Bumblebee because of the distinctive noise the exhaust pipes made.
 "Three oh three, the Bumble Bee !", the track announcer, Red Wildey, would dutifully intone every time he mentioned his boss's car.

-I also now that the track featured such prominent drivers as Steve Danish, from Cropseyville, NY.; Jeep Herbert, from Schenectady, NY.; Dave Brooks, from Manchester, VT.; Gene Tatro, of Manchester Depot, VT.; New Yorker Spence Parkhurst; George Janoski, Stafford Springs, CT.; and Jollie Ollie Palmer, of Westmere, NY.
+I also now that the track featured such prominent drivers as Steve Danish, from Cropseyville, NY.; Jeep Herbert, from Schenectady, NY.; Dave Brooks, from Manchester, VT.; Gene Tetreault, of Manchester Depot, VT.; New Yorker Spence Parkhurst; George Janoski, Stafford Springs, CT.; and Jollie Ollie Palmer, of Westmere, NY.

 The track also had its less - prominent locals such as Fair Haven's Vic Love, Proctor, Vermont's "Steady Tony" Provencher, Pittsford, Vermont's Henry LaVictoire-"The Crazy Frenchman", Cavendish's Carroll "Crash" Davis, Jerry King, and many more.
 Keene, New Hampshire's legendary Buddy Bardwell assures me he ran at Pico.